BinhNguyen1234/BlogAdminNg/src/app/core/README.md

 This module is for classes used by app.module.
 Resources which are always loaded such as route guards, HTTP interceptors, and application level services, such as the ThemeService and logging belong in this directory.
+- One Time used component, such as top bar, header, navigation